 INFORMATION AVOIDANCE--the opposite of the above behaviors; actively avoiding any information that might disagree with, and make you question, your personal views.

-SATISFICING--the habit of only finding just enough information to meet our immediate needs, without going beyond that threshold so we have a greater understanding of the entire issue at hand.
+SATISFICING--finding just enough information to meet our immediate needs, without going beyond that threshold so we have a greater understanding of the entire issue at hand.

 Don't start with a conclusion and then try to find facts to fit it.
 Instead, let the facts you find lead you to your conclusions.